Pseudo-Automorphisms of positive entropy on the blowups of products of projective spaces: Introduction

+The three types of $T_{p, q, r}$ in (1), (2) and (3) above are the only $T$-shaped minimal hyperbolic Coxeter diagrams (cf.~\cite[Table 5]{Mc02}).
 The three Salem numbers above are the smallest Salem numbers of degrees $10$, $8$ and $6$, respectively.
-Especially, one can also realize the Lehmer number as $d_1(f_w)$ of the pseudo-automorphism of $X$ which is a blowup of $\PP^6$ at $10$ points.
+Hence one also realizes the Lehmer number as $d_1(f_w)$ of the pseudo-automorphism of $X$ (a $10$-point blowup of $\PP^6$).

-\begin{remark} \begin{itemize} \item[(1)] $d_1(f_w) = 1.28064 \dots$ is the smallest known first dynamical degree $(> 1$) of a pseudo-automorphism of a rational threefold which is not of product type.